 The county emblem further appears as a decorative feature, on these souvenirs, from the village of South Creake

-, alongside an image of the local church and the town of Wroxham
+, alongside an image of the local church in the town of Wroxham

 The De Gael/De Gauder Arms have also been adapted for its own arms, by the Norfolk Heraldry Society